 Shareholder Recommendations and Nominations-Proxy access candidates.
-The Company's Bylaws permit a shareholder or group of up to 20 shareholders, owning 3% or more of the Company's outstanding common stock continuously for at least three years, to nominate and include in the Company's proxy materials director nominees constituting up to two directors or 20% of the Board, whichever is greater, provided that the shareholders(s) and the nominee(s) satisfy the requirements specified in the Company's Bylaws.
-A nominating shareholder is required to provide appropriate written notice of that shareholder's intent to make the nomination to the Secretary of the Company not less than 120 days nor earlier than 150 days before the first anniversary of the date that the Company sent out its proxy statement for the prior year's annual meeting of shareholders.
-In order to be considered timely for the 2022 annual meeting, appropriate notice of the nomination must be received by the Secretary of the Company on or after August 29, 2022 and on or before September 28, 2022.
-Nominating shareholders and nominees must satisfy the notice, information and consent requirements set forth in the Company's Bylaws.
+The Company's Bylaws permit a shareholder or group of up to 20 shareholders, owning 3% or more of the Company's outstanding common stock continuously for at least three years, to nominate and include in the Company's proxy materials director nominees constituting up to two directors or 20% of the Board, whichever is greater, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified in the Company's Bylaws.
+A nominating shareholder is required to provide appropriate written notice of that shareholder's intent to make the nomination to the Secretary of the Company not less than 120 days nor earlier than 150 days before the first anniversary of the date that the Company sent out its Proxy Statement for the prior year's Annual Meeting of Shareholders.
+In order to be considered timely for the 2023 Annual Meeting, appropriate notice of the nomination must be received by the Secretary of the Company on or after August 28, 2023 and on or before September 27, 2023.
+Nominating shareholders and nominees must satisfy the notice, information, and consent requirements set forth in the Company's Bylaws.

 The Nominating and ESG Committee will consider written proposals from shareholders for nominees for director.
-Any such nominations should be submitted to the Nominating and ESG Committee c/o the Corporate Secretary and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected); (b) the name(s) and address(es) of the shareholders(s) making the nomination and the number of shares of Common Stock that are owned beneficially and of record by such shareholders(s); (c) appropriate biographical information and a statement as to the qualification of the nominee; and (d) any other applicable information required by the Bylaws of the Company or otherwise reasonably requested by the Company.
-Such nominations should be submitted in the time frame regarding nominations described in the Bylaws of the Company and under the caption "Shareholder Proposals for the Annual Meeting for Fiscal Year 2022" below.
+Any such nominations should be submitted to the Nominating and ESG Committee c/o the Corporate Secretary and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including such person's written consent to being named in the Proxy Statement as a nominee and to serving as a director if elected); (b) the name(s) and address(es) of the shareholder(s) making the nomination and the number of shares of Common Stock that are owned beneficially and of record by such shareholder(s); (c) appropriate biographical information and a statement as to the qualification of the nominee; and (d) any other applicable information required by the Bylaws of the Company or otherwise reasonably requested by the Company.
+Such nominations should be submitted in the timeframe regarding nominations described in the Bylaws of the Company and under the caption "Shareholder Proposals for the Annual Meeting for Fiscal Year 2023" below.